3nrique0/transcriptomics_workshop/1_Intro_Linux/README.md

     README.txt
 ```

+You can use the command `touch` to create the *README.txt* files.
+Beware of the path !

 --------

 ## Make your own script to create this

+After trial and error you managed to create that structure.
+So it is time we created a script to be able to do the same thing again.

 This means to copy the commands you used to create the folders into one text file.
+To do this you can use the `history` command.
 Save it somewhere and execute it.
 It should deploy a project structure.

 Congratulations you made your first script!!

+--> During the workshop we will create the script together AND we will compact the code to make it easier to read.

 -----